KeinR/bad-apple-cturtle/README.md

 Notice how the path is completely valid, and yet, it is stopped at 4?
 This issue is fixed by requiring that each new locus have adjacent white nodes HORIZONTALLY or VERTICALLY, NOT DIAGONALLY.
+This is apparent in the static arrays `matrixRedPill` and `matrixBluePill`.
+Their names have contextual meaning, but it's not that deep so don't try too hard.

 The next issue to tackle, now that the paths are complete, is to prune them so that drawing is faster.
 Honestly, the speed of the previous operations isn't really important given